 This was the book that made me start this category.
-Nick is just a kid with some interesting ideas, a great work ethic, the ability to organize and inspire a group and … the kind of kid that can invest a new word that can make it, one day, into the big time!
-That’s right: Webster’s! [ages 7-10]
+Nick is just a kid with some interesting ideas, a great work ethic, the ability to organize and inspire a group, and … the kind of kid that can invest a new word that can make it, one day, into the big time!
+That’s right: Webster’s! [middle grade, ages 8 and up]

-This was one of my very favorite series growing up and I am not sure if anyone still reads and loves these books like I did.
-The Great Brain is the mastermind behind schemes both large and small designed to enrich pocketbook as his “money loving heart” dictates, but his Great Brain is capable of so much more.
+This was one of my very favorite series growing up and I am not sure if anyone still reads and loves these books as I did.
+The Great Brain is the mastermind behind schemes both large and small designed to enrich his pocketbook as his “money-loving heart” dictates, but his Great Brain is capable of so much more.
 I pity the Catholic priests that ran his school.
-They had no chance against The Great Brain. [ages 8-12]
+They had no chance against The Great Brain. [middle grade, ages 10 and up]

 Do you root for Roy Eberhardt or is the real hero his elusive would-be friend “Mullet Fingers” who prevents the destruction of habitat for the rare burrowing owls?
-I think they are both to be commended! [ages 9-14]
+I think they are both to be commended! [middle grade, ages 10 and up]

 It’s one thing to bet you can eat 15 giant Nightcrawler earthworms in 15 days but it’s another thing to actually do it.
 Can Billy pull it off?
 His new bike is riding on it.
 What impresses me about Billy is his stick-to-it-ness and his creativity in making worms palatable.
 Bizarre Foods with Andrew Zimmern?
-Billy was robbed! [ages 8-11]
+Billy was robbed! [middle grade, ages 7 and up]

 Finding wonder and excitement amid the everyday is the mark of a true entrepreneur who can see things no one else notices.
 Eben is able to rise to the challenge to find “7 Wonders” in his sleepy rural town, thus earning a trip to the big city.
-Perseverance, imagination, and people skills — all marks of a remarkable entrepreneur! [ages 8-12]
+Perseverance, imagination, and people skills — all marks of a remarkable entrepreneur! [middle grade, ages 8 and up]

-It’s been so long since I’ve read Tom Sawyer but he’s the original “Piped Piper” selling the experience of white washing his picket fence to his friends.
+It’s been so long since I’ve read Tom Sawyer but he’s the original “Piped Piper” selling the experience of whitewashing his picket fence to his friends.
 That is the mark of a talented salesperson who has vision and creativity.
 Who would use him?
-Ah yes, Sears, Borders, and host of flailing companies! [ages 9-12]
+Ah yes, Sears, Borders, and a host of flailing companies! [young adult, ages 12 and up]

 Maniac Magee is a talented athlete whose racial blindness breaks down racial barriers between two neighboring towns.
 It’s true that he’s just a white kid, and homeless at that, but his heart is pure and his athletic prowess so legendary that he becomes a role model, though reluctantly.
-Reminds of CEOs at big auto in Detriot! [middle grade, ages 10 and up]
+Reminds me of CEOs at big auto in Detriot! [middle grade, ages 10 and up]

 Marty stands up and bests his terrifying adult neighbor who abuses his dog, Shiloh such that Marty rescues and then rightfully wins the dog for his own.
-Standing up for what is right, defending the weak, and not giving up; that is the stuff of heroes and CEOs. [ages 9-12]
+Standing up for what is right, defending the weak, and not giving up; is the stuff of heroes and CEOs. [middle grade, ages 9 and up]

 Yes, unusual name but this is 12th century Korea.
 What makes Tree-Ear remarkable?
-This is a Korean Horatio Alger story of coming from absolutely nothing; Tree-Ear is boy who is homeless and living under a bridge and working your way up to greatness.
+This is a Korean Horatio Alger story of coming from absolutely nothing; Tree-Ear is a boy who is homeless and living under a bridge and working his way up to greatness.
 For Tree-Ear, the path to a better life lies in learning a rare artistic skill of making priceless celadon pottery such as the pieces found in museums.
 In fact, the most famous example found today is attributed to … you guess! [middle grade, ages 8 and up]

 These next books are from readers.
 I would love to get these next 10 from readers (#21 through 30).
 Will you please help?
 Thanks!
 What boys in kidlit do you love?